 When people first plan to fix gaps between their teeth to get a beautiful smile, they hear about braces.
 But, many questions arise in their mind as braces may take a long time, such as, “Do braces close gaps in teeth?

-Braces can close any types of gaps between teeth effectively including small or large and single or multiple teeth gaps.
+Braces can close any type of gaps between teeth effectively including small or large and single or multiple teeth gaps.
 To close the gaps, braces use the tension of the wires and pull teeth together.
 Special attachments such as power chains and springs are also used for this.

-When can braces close gaps between teeth?
+When can braces close diastema or gaps between teeth?

 Here are the circumstances when braces can close gaps between teeth.